Exponential self-similar mixing by incompressible flows: Introduction

+\item the associated regular Lagrangian flow does not preserve the property of a set of being connected; \item there exists a segment that is collapsed to a point and, subsequently, inflated back to a full segment in finite time under this regular Lagrangian flow; \footnoteb{By definition, a regular Lagrangian flow in $\R^d$ does not compress $d$-dimensional sets to null set.
+We see here that it can compress $1$-dimensional sets to $0$-dimensional sets.} \item as a consequence, the trajectories of the velocity field (that is, the solutions of the associated ODE) which start at a point in this segment are non unique. \end{itemize} \end{parag}

-Mixing by shearing and filamentation increases positive Sobolev norms of the solution $\rho$, saturating the exponential growth which follows from the classical Gr\"onwall inequality.
-Analytically, this can be seen by ``dualizing'' the exponential decay of the negative Sobolev norms in~\eqref{e:intromain}.
+\begin{parag}[Loss of regularity for continuity equations] Mixing leads to growth of positive Sobolev norms of the solution $\rho$, saturating the exponential growth which follows from the classical Gr\"onwall inequality.
+Analytically, this result is a consequence of the preservation of the $L^2$-norm of the solution and of the exponential decay of the negative Sobolev norms in~\eqref{e:intromain} by an interpolation argument.

-In a forthcoming paper~\cite{loss}, we will present an example of a velocity field in~$W^{1,p}$ for any $1 \leq p < \infty$ that is regular except at a point and a smooth $\bar\rho$ such that for~$t>0$ the corresponding solution of~\eqref{e:continuity} leaves instantly any Sobolev space~$H^s$ with~$s>0$.
-Extensions to Sobolev regularity of order higher than $1$ are also possible.
+In the companion paper~\cite{loss}, we present an example of a velocity field in~$W^{1,p}$ for any $1 \leq p < \infty$ that is regular except at a point and of a smooth $\bar\rho$, such that the corresponding solution of~\eqref{e:continuity} leaves any Sobolev space~$H^s$ with~$s>0$ instantaneously for~$t>0$.
+Extensions of this construction to non-Lipschitz fields with Sobolev regularity of order higher than $1$ are also possible.

-Lack of propagation of the continuity and of the $BV$ regularity for the continuity equation was already observed in~\cite{ferruccio}.
-More recently, lack of Sobolev regularity of order one for the flow of $W^{1,p}$ velocity fields was also observed in~\cite{Jab15}, using a different construction that exploits a randomization procedure on certain basic elements of the flow.
+Lack of propagation of $C^0$ and of $BV$ regularity for solutions of the continuity equation was already observed in~\cite{ferruccio}.
+More recently, in~\cite{Jab15} it was observed that Sobolev regularity of order one does not transfer from a velocity field to its associated flow, using a different construction that exploits a randomization procedure on certain basic elements of the flow. \end{parag}